Have a Memorable Christmas on a Budget

 Gifting Christmas Gifts on a Budget

 Decorated sugar cookies are a great gift, especially for children.
 The ingredients are pantry items you probably have on hand.
-Christmas trees and snowflakes are a simple design that don’t require fancy decorations.
+Christmas trees and snowflakes are simple designs that don’t require fancy decorations.
 By the same token, so are candy canes.

 What the Season is Really About

-In conclusion, keep in mind what Christmas is really about.
+In conclusion, keep in mind what Christmas commemorates.
 I celebrate the birth of Jesus at Christmas.
 It’s what I focus on with my family.
-Spending time together and showing others how much they are loved is all part of that.
-You do not need to spend a ton of money to make memories or show love.
-I believe a memorable Christmas on a budget is the very best kind of Christmas
+Above all, spending time together and showing others how much they are loved is all part of that.
+Most importantly, you do not need to spend a ton of money to make memories or show love.
+I believe a memorable Christmas on a budget is the very best kind of Christmas.

 Your savvy tip for today is to sell everything you can to increase your Christmas budget.
-This is a great way to get rid of toys your children have outgrown.
-Go through the garage, toy box and closets.
-If you haven’t used it in 6 months maybe someone else can.
-I paid for a whole Christmas season by selling on ebay when my husband and I were getting out of debt.
+That is to say, re-selling is a great way to get rid of toys your children have outgrown.
+Go through the garage, toy box, and closets.
+If you haven’t used it in 6 months, maybe someone else can.
+I paid for a whole Christmas season by selling on eBay when my husband and I were getting out of debt.
 You can do it, too!

 Be sure to follow me on Pinterest for more great savvy tips for your home!